visioncortex/vtracer/Readme.md

 ## Tech Stack

+VTracer and its core library is implemented in [Rust](//www.rust-lang.org/).
+It provides us a solid foundation to develop robust and efficient algorithms and easily bring it to interactive applications.
 The supported target for now is WASM.
 It is interactive and fast, and is a perfect showcase of the capability of the Rust + HTML5 platform.
 We do plan to develop a command line program for VTracer.

 ## Screenshots